Advertisement

 This story appears in the 2024 digital issue of Game On.

-Talk to most athletes and some of the first people they’ll credit their success to is their team.
-In fact, most of the athletes I spoke to for this issue and Game On series said similar sentiments.
-During these months of conversations that I’ve had with athletes, one thing became clear: No matter if it’s an individual or team sport, the people athletes surround themselves with are critical to their success.
+Talk to most athletes, and some of the first people they'll credit their success to are their teammates.
+In fact, most of the athletes I spoke to for this issue and Game On series had similar sentiments.
+During these months of conversations that I've had with athletes, one thing became clear: No matter whether it's an individual or team sport, the people athletes surround themselves with are critical to their success.

 And the thing is, being a "good teammate" is something of a learned behavior.
 For example, research shows that playing team sports in youth can help kids learn valuable lessons, such as appropriately reacting to negative outcomes, offering help to others, asking for support, sharing, and operating as a member of a larger group.